 Sometime around May these fruits erupt, creating a “cottonwood snow storm.”
 The seeds are covered in a white fluff that helps them to travel on the wind for many miles.
 This is how the tree got its common name of cottonwood.

 The buds are best harvested at the end of winter or beginning of spring.
 The harvest time will come as early as January in the South or as late as March in the far North.
 You want them to be thick with resin but still tightly closed and firm.
 When you find some, give them a little squeeze.
-If they exude a sticky aromatic resin, start filling your bag.
+If they exude a sticky aromatic resin, you know you’ve got wonderful medicine.

-Cottonwood generously gives up its branches and, as a result, I haven’t harvested buds directly from a living tree in many years.
-It’s easy to find wind-fallen branches loaded with buds.
-One year I found a beaver-downed tree and harvested cottonwood buds for hours.
-That supply lasted me for several years.
-Other years I head to the open irrigation ditches.
-Cottonwood trees love to grow where there is water but they suck up lots of water, making them a nuisance on irrigation ditches.
-Every spring, the county comes through and mows down the cottonwood trees, leaving a treasure of buds in their wake.
+Other years I’ve headed to open irrigation ditches.
+Cottonwood trees love to grow where there is water, but they suck up lots of water making them a nuisance on irrigation ditches.
+Every spring, the county comes through and mows down the cottonwood trees leaving a treasure of buds in their wake.

-Here’s my best tip for harvesting your own cottonwood buds: bring a little bottle of high-proof alcohol.
-No, this isn’t for the after party.
-If you are harvesting ideal buds, they are going to be resinous and sticky.
+Here’s why: if you are harvesting ideal buds, they are going to be resinous and sticky.
 The resin will get all over your hands, which will then get all over your steering wheel, your bike handlebars, your clothes, or whatever else you touch.
 The only way to easily get the resin off is by using high proof alcohol to dissolve it.
 It’s nice if you have a partner who can pour just a tiny bit in your hands.
 Then rub your hand together well and repeat.
-Once you are skilled in this method, you should be able to get most of the resin off using very little alcohol.
+Once you are skilled in this method, you should be able to get most of the resin off using very little alcohol or oil.